niess/danton/README.md

 sea             boolean              If `true` the Earth is covered with sea. topography      string               Path to a folder containing topography data, e.g.
                                        SRTMGL1.v3 tiles.
+material        string               The material composing the topography. density         float                The density of the topography, in kg/m<sup>3</sup>.
 ```

 Note that the legacy PREM has an external layer of 3km of sea water.
 If the sea